EifelMono/EifelMono.Extensions/README.md

 <H2>Sample Switch class</H2>

-swtich case for classes and converting json string to cases and output the result... json strings works wits typenames in the json string.
+Switch case for classes and json string converting to classes to cases and output and then result... json strings works with type names in the json string.

 ```c#
 using System;